Will the IPL 8 ad rates see an increase of 10-15%?

 Property a safe bet for marketers

-A number of media planners we spoke to also believe that, things will not see much change as marketers continue to view the property as a safe bet.
+A number of media planners also believe we spoke to also believe that, things will not see change much as marketers continue to view the property as a safe bet.

 “The IPL would relatively be far more creditable, so you will get a minimum number in terms of ratings.
 Last year, it clocked about two and a half ratings for the entire season.
 This time, it might be around that or a little less,” said Mayank Shah, Deputy Marketing Manager at Parle Products.